SorenGullach/Riverdi_OS-Riverdi_7Inch/README.md

-Hi this is a start of an OS for the Riverdi 7" stm32H757 displays The SysTick and Clock setup works :-)
+Hi this is a start of an OS for the Riverdi 7" stm32H757 displays.
+The SysTick and Clock setup works :-)
 Some of the intercomunication is in place.
+Some of the Power controll is working.
 A new linker file is also made.
 The rest is stil to come :-|